 Somersworth is a historic mill community which is conveniently located 15 minutes from the beaches, a half an hour from the Lakes Region and an hour to the White Mountains.

-As of June 1, 2020 - The SHA office personnel has returned to the central office and is receiving telephone calls and collecting paperwork that you drop off in the drop box, (located on the left side of the front entrance).
-We will remain closed to the public pending further guidance from the Governor's office for reopening public facilities.
+As of June 1, 2020 - The SHA office personnel has returned to the central office and is receiving telephone calls and collecting paperwork that you drop off in the large drop box, (located at the front of the entrance).
+We will remain closed to the public pending further guidance from the Governor's office and CDC for reopening public facilities.

 Maintenance work orders will be limited to emergency work orders only- for example: clogged toilets, water leaks, smoke detector malfunction, etc. After hours and weekends please call 692-2864 to report work orders, follow the prompts to be connected to the on-call staff person.
 During business hours, call the office (692-2864) to report the work orders to your property managers.